turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 Here is the breakdown of the test:

 1. Start a request to the server
-2. For a specific route, use the request verb
+2. For a specific route, use the appropriate request verb
 3. When you get the response from the server, test what the response contains
-- If you cannot return a promise from the test, then you need to use the `done()` function to tell mocha that the test has completed (or else the test will timeout and fail - we'll see this later in the lesson)
+- We use the `done()` function to tell mocha that the test has completed (or else the test will pass prematurely or it could timeout and fail)

-The tests are written using `should`, but you can choose to use `expect` or `assert` - just be consistent.
-See the [chai docs](http://chaijs.com/api/) for more info.
+The tests in this lesson are written using `should`, but you can choose to use `expect` or `assert` - just be consistent.
+See the [chai docs](http://chaijs.com/api/) for more info on different ways to make test assertions.

 ### Sad Path